5l1v3r1/DLink_6100LH/README.md

 done
 ```

-Now you have a great start for getting started if you wanna brute-force a device via serial communication, actually I made a quick google search on this and there was nothing found really but its really easy to fix, tcl **pwnz** when we using serial communications for 'expect(ing)' and automate logins, for example.
+* TCL **pwnz** when we using serial communications for 'expect(ing)' and automate stuff via serial communication, whatever.
+Lets move further and see how we grab everything in plain-text without using some hacking scripts.

-##### Grep Password
+##### Grep WiFi Password

 * We can read the dc_6200lh.txt in realtime, and also we can grep what we want - **Nice**!

       tail -f dc_6200lh.txt |egrep -i "Wifi_ap_pwd"

-##### And here we go, pin-code found:
+##### And, ohyeah here we go, pin-code found:

     tail -f dc_6200lh.txt|egrep -o 'user=admin,pass=......'